 Many of our customers are located in Japan, the People's Republic of China ("PRC"), Korea, or Taiwan.
-Sales outside the U.S. accounted for approximately 83% of revenue for the year ended December 31, 2013, 90% of revenue for the year ended December 31, 2012 and 96% of revenue for the year ended December 31, 2011.
+Sales outside the U.S. accounted for approximately 100%, 94% and 83% of revenue for the years ended December 31, 2015, 2014, and 2013, respectively.
 We anticipate that sales outside the U.S. will continue to account for a substantial portion of our revenue in future periods.
 In addition, customers who incorporate our products into their products sell a substantial portion of their products outside of the U.S. All of our products are also manufactured outside of the U.S. and most of our current manufacturers are located in the PRC, Taiwan, or Singapore.
 Furthermore, most of our employees are located in the PRC, Japan and Taiwan.
 Our Asian operations require significant management attention and resources, and we are subject to many risks associated with operations in Asia, including, but not limited to:

-- difficulties in managing international distributors and manufacturers due to varying time zones, languages and business customs; - compliance with U.S. laws affecting operations outside of the U.S., such as the Foreign Corrupt Practices Act; - reduced or limited protection of our IP, particularly in software, which is more prone to design piracy; - difficulties in collecting outstanding accounts receivable balances; - changes in tax rates, tax laws and the interpretation of those laws; - difficulties regarding timing and availability of export and import licenses; - · ensuring that we obtain complete and accurate information from our Asian operations to make proper disclosures in the United States; - political and economic instability; - difficulties in maintaining sales representatives outside of the U.S. that are knowledgeable about our industry and products; - changes in the regulatory environment in the PRC, Japan, Taiwan and Korea that may significantly impact purchases of our products by our customers or our customers' sales of their own products; - outbreaks of health epidemics in the PRC or other parts of Asia; - imposition of new tariffs, quotas, trade barriers and similar trade restrictions on our sales; - · varying employment and labor laws; and - greater vulnerability to infrastructure and labor disruptions than in established markets.
+- difficulties in managing international distributors and manufacturers due to varying time zones, languages and business customs; - compliance with U.S. laws affecting operations outside of the U.S., such as the Foreign Corrupt Practices Act; - reduced or limited protection of our IP, particularly in software, which is more prone to design piracy; - difficulties in collecting outstanding accounts receivable balances; - changes in tax rates, tax laws and the interpretation of those laws; - difficulties regarding timing and availability of export and import licenses; - ensuring that we obtain complete and accurate information from our Asian operations to make proper disclosures in the United States; - political and economic instability; - difficulties in maintaining sales representatives outside of the U.S. that are knowledgeable about our industry and products; - changes in the regulatory environment in the PRC, Japan, Taiwan and Korea that may significantly impact purchases of our products by our customers or our customers' sales of their own products; - outbreaks of health epidemics in the PRC or other parts of Asia; - imposition of new tariffs, quotas, trade barriers and similar trade restrictions on our sales; - varying employment and labor laws; and - greater vulnerability to infrastructure and labor disruptions than in established markets.